eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/negotiation/contract.negotiation.binding.https.md

 1. The `<base>` notation indicates the base URL for a [=Connector=] endpoint.
 For example, if the base [=Connector=] URL is `connector.example.com`, the URL `https://<base>/negotiations/request` will map to `https//connector.example.com/negotiation/request`.
-2. All request and response [=Messages=] MUST use the `application/json` media type.
+2. All request and response messages MUST use the `application/json` media type.
 Derived media types, e.g., `application/ld+json` MAY be exposed in addition.

 ### Contract Negotiation Error